Sense and Sensitivity: Examining the Influence of Semantic Recall on Long Context Code Understanding: Experimental Setup

-{\textbf{Prompting.}} We use query-aware contextualization~\cite{liu2023lostmiddlelanguagemodels} -- placing the query both before and after the code -- to enable decoder-only models to attend to the query when processing the code.
-Prompt templates are provided in~\autoref{app: prompt templates}, and an ablation study on query-aware contextualization is in~\autoref{app: qac ablation}.
+{\textbf{Prompting.}} Following \citet{liu2023lostmiddlelanguagemodels}, we use query-aware contextualization--placing the query both before and after the code--to enable decoder-only models to attend to the query when processing code.
+Prompt templates appear in~\autoref{app: prompt templates}.